inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 SELECT * FROM taxi-rides-ny.nytaxi.external_yellow_tripdata;
 ```

-Differences between partitioned and non partitioned tables
-- The loaded partitioned table - you get information on # of rows and partition information
-- The icon is different.
-The partitioned icon has a break in it.

-Compare processing volume
+#### COMPARING PROCESSING VOLUME
-The same query against the unpartitioned DB needs to processes about 15 times more data then against the partitioned DB.
-This will have a considerable impact on cost.
+There is a considerable difference in the amount of data processed when running the same query against the partitioned and the unpartitioned tables.
+The DB must process ~15 times more data when querying the unpartitioned table which will have a considerable impact on cost.
 ```sql
 -- Impact of partition
 -- Scanning 1.6GB of data